 This means that they have different purposes, different uses and different audiences.

 For example, Instagram, is often used for building brand awareness.
 It’s a platform where businesses/users go to share their own photos, videos and stories.
-It’s often about sharing the face behind your business and the ‘behind the scenes’.
+And it’s often about sharing the face behind your business and the ‘behind the scenes’.

 On Instagram, your followers will see your posts in their feed.
 After a certain period of time, these posts will disappear from the main feed and the only way to see them again is to scroll back through your profile.

 On Instagram having followers is quite important.
-Instagram is often known as an “influencers’ platform, and their users tend to follow brands, people and influencers.
+Instagram is often known as an “influencers’ platform, and Instagram users tend to follow brands, people and influencers.

 The number of Pinterest followers you have is less important because of that fact that most pins are found via search (or the Pinterest recommended for you function).

-On Instagram you generally just have one link in the bio, but you can’t have links on each individual post.
-Ultimately, Instagram would prefer for users to stay on the platform.
+On Instagram you generally just have one link in the bio.
+But you can’t add links on each individual post because, ultimately, Instagram would prefer for users to stay on the platform.

 Other key differences to note are that whilst hashtags are really important on Instagram, they are less important on Pinterest.
-Hashtags are and can still be used, however keywords are currently still more important.
+Hashtags can still be used, however keywords are currently still more important.

-When it comes to size, obviously Instagram is a much larger platform with 1 billion monthly active users.
-Pinterest may have a smaller audience (currently 335 million monthly users), but it has been experiencing rapid growth in the last few years.
-In the last 12 months alone, the monthly users have increased by 70 million, from 265 million in December 2018.
+When it comes to audience size, obviously Instagram is a much larger platform with 1 billion monthly active users.
+Pinterest may have a smaller audience (currently over 400 million monthly users), but it has been experiencing rapid growth in the last few years.

 To summarise, here is a comparison table for Instagram and Pinterest.